core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## HTTP-to-CoAP Proxies # {#sec-http-to-coap-proxies-sec-con}

-Consistently with what is discussed in {{sec-security-considerations-client-auth}}, an HTTP client has to authenticate to the HTTP-to-CoAP proxy, and they SHOULD rely on a full-fledged pairwise secure association.
+Consistently with what is discussed in {{sec-security-considerations-client-auth}}, an HTTP client has to authenticate to the HTTP-to-CoAP proxy and they SHOULD rely on a full-fledged pairwise secure association.
 This can rely on a TLS {{RFC8446}} channel as also recommended in {{Section 12.1 of RFC8613}} for when OSCORE is used with HTTP, or on a pairwise OSCORE Security Context shared between the client and the proxy as defined in {{I-D.ietf-core-oscore-capable-proxies}}.

 \[ TODO